 Baked apples are pretty common, usually stuffed with butter, cinnamon, and nuts.
 Why not take it one step further with Cheesecake Stuffed Apples?

 The apples are cored then stuffed with a caramel cheesecake filling and walnuts.

-It’s the ideal recipe to get a full serving size of fruit while also indulging in some dessert.
+It’s the ideal apple recipe to get a full serving size of fruit while also indulging in dessert.